pierre-rouleau/pel/README.rst

   pel-use-dtrt-indent is activated, and also describe how to use a hard-tab indentation scheme to dynamically modify rendered indentation in some modes where that technique is possible,
+- help you edit files with narrow indentation schemes such as Dart and Gleam files that must use a 2-space indent; the **pel-indent-with-tabs-mode** minor mode automatically converts the indentation to tabs-based indentation in the buffer so you can see the code better 😎,
 - provides the ability to use Tree-Sitter based major modes but also dynamically switch from classic to Tree-Sitter based major mode and back at any time and without any impact on your original selection;